Drag Race Thailand season 1

-The first season of Drag Race Thailand is a Thai reality competition show based on the American version with RuPaul.
+Drag Race Thailand is a Thai reality competition television series based on the American reality competition series RuPaul's Drag Race.
 Art Arya and Pangina Heals are the judges of the show.
-The season premiered on 15 February 2018 and ended on 5 April 2018.
+The first season premiered on 15 February 2018 and ended on 5 April 2018.

-The winner of this season was Natalia Pliacam, with Année Maywong and Dearis Doll as the runners-up.
-B Ella, who finished fourth, was voted Miss Congeniality.
+The winner of this season was Natalia Pliacam, and Année Maywong and Dearis Doll were the runners-up.
+B Ella was voted Miss Congeniality.

 Contestants

 (Ages, names, and cities stated are at time of filming.)